-High impact scores in the mining sub-sector indicate counties where large amounts of surface water are used for mining production (Figure 7.22).
-Las Animas and Routt Counties both have high surface water use (i.e., impact ratings) but the number of mining jobs created for this water use is very small.
-Counties like Moffat, Rio Blanco, Delta, and Montrose are of greatest concern because they have high vulnerability and a high number of jobs dependent on mining.
+High impact scores in the mining sub-sector indicate counties where large volumes of surface water are used for mining production (Figure 7.21).
+Routt and Gunnison Counties both have high surface water use, but the number of mining jobs associated with the areas is small (500 employees or fewer).
+Counties like Weld, Rio Blanco, or La Plata have high vulnerability rankings (based on water use) coupled with a high number of jobs dependent on mining.
+While there are 15 highly vulnerable counties that score 3 or above for the mining industry, 18 others do not have any mining operations or mining-related jobs currently, and are hence not likely to prove vulnerable in future drought events.